aelve/guide/static/help.md

   * a library can be in several categories – list only pros/cons and examples that are relevant to the category

+  * don't write about a library if it's worse than all other libraries and doesn't have *anything* that could make it the preferred choice in some situation

   * if you don't like something for any reason, edit it

   * if you're unsure about something, still write it (just warn others that you're unsure)